cjneidhart/brick/website/docs/intro.md

 ### Tweego

-Download the [latest version of Brick].
+Download the <BrickDownloadLink>latest version of Brick</BrickDownloadLink>.
 Consult [Tweego's documentation] and place the `format.js` file in an appropriate directory.
 Make sure your `StoryData` passage has `"format": "Brick"` (case-sensitive) and `"format-version": 0`.